ess-dmsc/kafka-to-nexus/README.md

 ### Abort writing when stream fails to initialize

-By default, the filewriter will continue to write a fil even when a stream fails to initialize.
-In order to instead abort writing of that file, set in the `FileWriter_new` command:
+By default, the filewriter will continue to write a file even when a stream fails to initialize.
+In order to abort writing of that file instead, set in the `FileWriter_new` command:

 ```json
 {